Why Academic Standards Matter to the Safety Profession

 Education is the basis of all professions.
 Education standards define the intellectual and practice scope of a profession.
 University and college programs rooted in objective, unbiased, science-based approaches translate into well-run, effective and measurable occupational safety and health (OSH) management systems for businesses.
 When business leaders see proof that safety and health programs contribute to the sustainability of their organization through enhanced productivity and competitive advantage, it elevates the OSH profession — reinforcing the value of workplace safety and health and the need for qualified individuals to spearhead OSH efforts.

 How ASSP Contributes to Academic Standards

 We know organizations will only see real returns on their investments in workplace safety and health if they engage in evidence-based OSH approaches like risk assessment and prevention through design.
-That’s why ASSP has developed safety and health curriculum guidelines for university programs that integrate these concepts, among others — ensuring that higher education keeps the OSH profession relevant within the business community.
+That’s why ASSP has helped develop safety and health curriculum guidelines for university programs that integrate these concepts, among others — ensuring higher education keeps the OSH profession relevant within the business community.